-Active learning is the cornerstone to the educational approach of the FHJC Nursery School, Free Pre-K for All, and our Stay & Play Program.
+Active learning is the cornerstone to the educational approach of the FHJC Nursery School and Free Pre-K for All Program.
 Children participate in exploratory activities that use all their senses to experience their world.
 We provide a complete, well-balanced, general education, and offer a rich Judaic curriculum as well.

 Our educational methods encourage children to become confident, independent, responsible and creative thinkers.
 Language arts, science, music and math curriculum give our children a solid foundation for moving forward.
 Children are exposed to pre-reading activities on a daily basis.

 Equally important as active learning, is the development of interpersonal skills that helps ensure the productive years of learning that will lie ahead.